This blog was originally written in 2021; it was updated in January of 2024.

 1. Know before you go

-This has become the mantra of everything these days, from being informed on new COVID protocols to being aware of what it means to be prepared for outdoor winter recreation.
-Knowing before you go means learning new routines and rules that may be in place at certain businesses or outdoor spaces.
-It also means studying maps and weather forecasts.
+Learning what it means to be prepared for outdoor winter recreation can be tough.
+Knowing before you go can mean multiple things, from learning the regulations in a certain outdoor space, to knowing your limits.
 If you’re going on a hike, maps and guidebooks can help you understand what the terrain may be like.
 Cell service may be limited in certain areas, so be sure to have a reliable way to navigate.

 An important note for the Lake Champlain Region is that conditions can fluctuate greatly depending on location.
 Closer to the lake, in Crown Point or Ticonderoga, for example, winter may seem more like spring, with milder temperatures and less snow.
-But in the peaks surrounding Elizabethtown or Poke-O-Moonshine Mountain, conditions may be similar to those seen in the High Peaks, with deeper snow and ice.
-Variability is no stranger here; it’s critical to plan trips accordingly.
+But in the peaks surrounding Elizabethtown or Poke-O-Moonshine Mountain, conditions may be similar to those seen in the High Peaks, with deeper snow.

 2. Expect the unexpected

 Falling in line with preparation, it’s also a good idea to expect the unexpected.
-If you’re snowshoeing or cross-country skiing, it’s good practice to prepare for an unplanned night in the woods in case there is an emergency.
+If you’re snowshoeing or cross-country skiing, it’s good to prepare for an unplanned night in the woods in case there is an emergency.
 Of course, no one welcomes unplanned overnights, but they can happen.
 Be sure to include the 10 Essentials in your pack, including extra layers, a warm sleeping bag, and sleeping mat.
 You never know if you’ll need them.
-Plus, if you want to take a break and sit down for a minute, a sleeping mat can make a good seat so you aren’t sitting right in the snow while you sip on your to-go hot chocolate during a break.
+Plus, if you want to take a break and sit down for a minute, a sleeping mat can make a good seat so you aren’t sitting right in the snow.

 3. Know the signs